bikeshaving/crank/website/guides/06-lifecycles.md

 console.log(document.body.innerHTML); // "1"
 ```

-### Cleaning up after your components are removed
+## Cleaning up after your components are removed

 When a generator component is removed from the tree, Crank calls the `return` method on the generator object.
 You can think of it as whatever `yield` expression your component was suspended on being replaced by a `return` statement.
-This means that any loops that you were in when the generator was suspended will be broken.
+This means that any loops that you were in when the generator was suspended is broken out of and no code after the .
 You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` to release any resources that your component may have used.

 ```jsx
 function *Cleanup() {